 Can I Drive With an Expired License?

 No, you cannot drive with an expired license.
 Driving with an expired license is a serious offense, and you could be charged with a misdemeanor if you are caught.
 Once the expiration date passes, you effectively do not have a driver’s license.
+Law enforcement officers treat an expired license the same as not having one at all, and you could face fines, points on your driving record, or even a court appearance.
+In some cases, your vehicle may also be impounded, adding to the inconvenience and cost.
 Make sure that your driver’s license is always up to date and valid — renew it before it expires so that you don’t risk ending up in legal trouble.

 What If You Have Misplaced Your License?